Nabla7/TOg-State-Machines-and-Computability/README.md

 """ We leveraged the theory of computation to better understand how and why neural networks generalize on algorithmic sequence prediction tasks.
 Our extensive empirical evaluation demonstrates that there is a model hierarchy on the tasks we investigated, which are representative of the different levels of the Chomsky hierarchy.
 In particular, we showed that state-of-the-art architectures, such as LSTMs and Transformers, cannot solve seemingly simple tasks, such as duplicating a string, when evaluated on sequences that are significantly longer than those seen during training.
 Moreover, we showed that models interacting with an external memory structure, such as a stack or a finite tape, can climb the Chomsky hierarchy, indicating a promising direction for improvements in architecture design """

+### Sequential neural networks as automata.
+(Merill 2020) (referred to by hahn) https://arxiv.org/pdf/1906.01615.pdf :

+"""
+#### Introducing the Asymptotic Analysis
+To investigate the capacities of different neural network architectures, we need to first define what it means for a neural network to accept a language.
+There are a variety of ways to formalize language acceptance, and changes to this definition lead to dramatically different characterizations.
+In their analysis of RNN expressiveness, Siegelmann and Sontag (1992) allow RNNs to perform an unbounded number of recurrent steps even after the input has been consumed.
+Furthermore, they assume that the hidden units of the network can have arbitrarily fine-grained precision.
+Under this very general definition of language acceptance, Siegelmann and Sontag (1992) found that even a simple recurrent network (SRN) can simulate a Turing machine.

+We want to impose the following constraints on neural network computation, which are more realistic to how networks are trained in practice (Weiss et al., 2018):

+1. Real-time: The network performs one iteration of computation per input symbol.
+2. Bounded precision: The value of each cell in the network is representable by O(log n) bits on sequences of length n.

+Informally, a neural sequence acceptor is a network which reads a variable-length sequence of characters and returns the probability that the input sequence is a valid sentence in some formal language.
+"""

 ### Overview of concepts to talk about in tentative order (gonna change this):

 - from wikipedia on Universal Turing Machine: